mredenti/modern-cmake/learners/setup.md

 ### Details

-Setup for different systems can be presented in dropdown menus via a `spoiler` tag.
-They will join to this discussion block, so you can give a general overview of the software used in this lesson here and fill out the individual operating systems (and potentially add more, e.g. online setup) in the solutions blocks.
+Setup for different systems is presented in the below dropdown menus.
+Each will give a general overview of the software required for this lesson.

 :::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::: spoiler

 ### Galileo100

+The .. requirement is CMake ...

 ```shell
 module load cmake/3.21.4